 In case you’re a Webmaster, you can choose between two options:

-- You can work with affiliate networks based on performance marketing, meaning they promote offers and earn from acquisitions made by users (mostly CPA and CPI models)
+- you can work with affiliate networks based on performance marketing.
+This means they promote offers and earn from acquisitions made by users (mostly CPA and CPI models)

-If they buy it, they won’t do it on specific websites via ad networks, but from social networks such as Facebook or Twitter.
+If they buy it, they won’t do it on specific websites via ad networks, but on social networks such as Facebook or Twitter.